legislation > q & a

 Many breeders in Minnesota act responsibly and invest in the well-being of each animal.
 Reputable breeders understand animal husbandry and possess skills in animal health, care, genetics and other factors.
 Reputable breeders support regulation:

-There are some breeders and dealers, however, who view dogs and cats as inventory — to be bred as "stock" and sold as "products".
+There are some breeders and dealers, however, who view dogs and cats as inventory — to be bred as "stock" and sold as "products."
 Breeding, for these type of breeders, is about quantity (sales), not quality (animal health).
-When their livelihood is questioned (i.e., asked to conduct business at a higher standard), these type of breeders fight to keep the "status quo" rather than work towards innovative solutions.
+Often, they view the breeding animals (many of whom are kept confined for years) as commodities and, therefore, have not provided proper care or conditions for the animals' physical and mental health.
+When their livelihood is questioned (i.e., asked to conduct business at a higher standard), these type of breeders fight to keep the "status quo."
+Examples:

-22. How do I contact my legislators and what do I say?
+24. How do I contact my legislators to thank them?

 See Contact Legislators.